Shu Zhao: Biographical introduction and historical accounts, major works and academic contributions

 Brief Introduction

-Popular name: 舒詔 (Shū Zhào)English Name: Shu Zhao, or Zhao Shu (Given/Family).
+Popular Name: 舒詔 (Shū Zhào)English Name: Shu Zhao (family name first) or Zhao Shu (given name first)

-Hometown: Jinxian of JiangxiDates: Unknown,about middle to late of 18th century.
+Hometown: Jinxian, JiangxiDates: Unknown, about middle to late 18th century.

-舒詔Shū Zhào 舒詔 (Shū Zhào), a herbalist of the Qing dynasty, alias 馳遠 (Chí Yuǎn), self-title 慎齋學人 (Shenzhai Scholar), he was native to Jingxian of Jiangxi.
-When he was a teenager, he was fond of medical prescriptions and learned medical skills from a famous herbalist, 羅子尚 (Luo Zishang), a disciple of Yu Chang, and his medical skills were greatly improved.
+舒詔Shū Zhào Shu Zhao, a Qing dynasty herbalist, his alias is 馳遠 (Chí Yuǎn), his self-title is Shenzhai Scholar (慎齋學人), he was native to Jingxian of Jiangxi.
+As a teenager, he developed an interest in medical prescriptions and learned medical skills from a renowned herbalist, 羅子尚 (Luo Zishang), , a disciple of Yu Chang.
+This greatly improved his medical skills.

-Shu Zhao was good at pulse diagnosis and wrote 《辨脈篇》(Bian Mai Pian, or the Differentiation of Pulse), one volume, (the year 1739 AD), which advocated the classification of the pulse by floating, sinking, slow and rapid, and criticized the theory that "pulse can be understood by meaning but not expressed in words".
-His scholarship advocated Yu Jiayan's Shang Lun Pian, and compiled the book Shang Han Ji Zhu in ten volumes, revising it ten years later.
-In addition, he also has other books Shang Han Liu Jing Ding Fa, Dou Zhen Zhen Quan, Nv Ke Yao Jue.
+Shu Zhao excelled in pulse diagnosis and authored the one-volume 《辨脈篇》(Bian Mai Pian, or Differentiation of Pulse) in 1739 CE.
+This text advocated classifying pulses as floating, sunken, slow, or rapid and criticized the notion that "the pulse can be understood by meaning but not expressed in words".
+His scholarship advocated Yu Jiayan's Shang Lun Pian, and compiled the ten-volume book Shang Han Ji Zhu revising it ten years later.
+In addition, he also wrote other books, Shang Han Liu Jing Ding Fa, Dou Zhen Zhen Quan, Nv Ke Yao Jue.

-Shang Han Liu Jing Ding Fa (the Fixed Methods of the six-channels cold-induced diseases), a book about Shang Han (the cold-induced diseases), also known as Shu Shi Shang Han Liu Jing Ding Fa, one volume.
-The author studied the book Shang Han Lun (the Treatise on Cold-induced Diseases) for decades and has shown great skills.
-Therefore, the analysis of cold-induced diseases of six channels has profound insights.
-And he briefly introduced his treatment methods, which absorbed some experienced prescriptions from the later generations.
+Shang Han Liu Jing Ding Fa (The Fixed Methods of the Six-channels Cold-induced Diseases), a book about Shang Han (the cold-induced diseases), also known as Shu Shi Shang Han Liu Jing Ding Fa, one volume.
+The author studied Shang Han Lun (The Treatise on Cold-induced Diseases) for decades and has shown great skill.
+Therefore, his analysis of cold-induced diseases of six channels offers profound insights.
+He also briefly introduces his treatment methods, which incorporate some experienced prescriptions from later generations.
 This book was also published and attached to the book Shang Han Ji Zhu.

-Dou Zhen Zhen Quan (a true interpretation of exanthema variolosum), 1 volume, it was written by 舒詔 (Shū Zhào).
-The book was published in the year 1917 AD.
-The contents are: the theory of fever, the theory of complexion, the theory of swelling, the theory of nourishing pulp, the collecting discussion, the Shu's medical case, the combination of exanthema and variolosum, the different treatments of exanthema and variolosum, miscellaneous diseases, the brief and simple prescription for the treatment of exanthema, etc.
+Dou Zhen Zhen Quan (A True Interpretation of Exanthema Variolosum), one volume, compiled by Shu Zhao.
+The book was published in 1917 CE.
+Its contents include the theories of fever, complexion, swelling, nourishing pulp, a collected discussion, Shu's medical case, the combination of exanthema and variolosum, different treatments of exanthema and variolosum, miscellaneous diseases, and brief, simple prescriptions for treating exanthema, etc.

 References: